Yellow Line (Mumbai Metro): Signalling

-Yellow Lineutilises the Alstom Urbalis 400 communications-based train control (CBTC) signalling system.
+Yellow Line utilises the Alstom Urbalis 400 communications-based train control (CBTC) signalling system.
 Alstom was awarded a EUR90 million contract to supply the signalling and telecommunications systems for Mumbai Metro Yellow Lineand Line 7, as well as Pune Metro Line 1 and Line 7.

 Power

-Yellow Lineis electrified at 25 kV 50 Hz AC, with power provided via an overhead catenary.
+The Yellow Line is electrified at 25 kV 50 Hz AC, with power provided via an overhead catenary.
 The MMRDA signed an agreement with Adani Electricity Mumbai Limited to supply electricity to Metro 2A and Metro 7 on 2 December 2022.
 Around 120 million units is required to power both lines.

 Fare collection

-A consortium of Indian company Datamatics and Italian company AEP Ticketing solutions S.R.L was awarded a ₹160 crore contract to implement the automated fare collection system for Yellow Lineand Line 7 in February 2019.
+A consortium of Indian company Datamatics and Italian company AEP Ticketing solutions S.R.L was awarded a ₹160 crore contract to implement the automated fare collection system for Yellow Line and Line 7 in February 2019.